 Hot Tip: If you’ve booked your cruise and you’re wondering how to pack, check out our printable cruise packing list including lots of great tips and advice.

-If you want to be able to search for deals using your phone, it makes sense to have some apps installed that can help when you don’t want to browse the internet.
-Milisource is billed as one of the leading veterans’ mobile apps available, and it has managed to accumulate a database of over 900 veterans benefits so far.
+If you want to be able to search for travel deals using your phone, it makes sense to have some apps installed that can help when you don’t want to browse the internet.

 While some of these apps provide discounts to the general public, the savings may be more significant than using a military-specific program.